xlandscape/LandscapeModel-Core/COMPONENTS.md

     Depth: The depth of the soil layer in which the deposition is distributed equally.

     OUTPUTS
-    PecSoil: The homogenous concentration of substance in soil.
+    PecSoil: The homogeneous concentration of substance in soil.
 A NumPy array with scales time/day, space_x/1sqm, space_y/1sqm.